-Editor’s note: Knowledge is power, but keeping up with all the different types of genetic and molecular tests and profiling can be daunting for even the savviest patients and their caregivers.
-Here, we break down the different types of analyses that patients can opt to undergo, and how the information gained can benefit the patients and their family members, as well as provide valuable information to support people who will be diagnosed in the future.
+Knowledge is power, but keeping up with all the different types of genetic and molecular tests and profiling can be overwhelming for even the savviest pancreatic cancer patients and their caregivers.

-For pancreatic cancer, around 5 to 10 percent of cases are thought to be hereditary, which means a risk for the disease runs in the family.
+For pancreatic cancer, around 10% of cases are thought to be hereditary, which means a risk for the disease runs in the family.
 When a mutation occurs in a person’s gamete (egg or sperm), it is referred to as a germline mutation.
 Germline mutations can be passed down from parents to children and occur in every cell of an affected person’s body.